Opening Night

 Olivia Bell is a corps de ballet member with New York City Ballet.
 Born in Fort Worth, Texas, she trained locally before being accepted to the School of American Ballet in 2018.
 While a student, Olivia originated a featured role in Gianna Reisen’s Signs.
 In 2022 Olivia became an apprentice with New York City Ballet and was then promoted to corps de ballet in 2023.
 As a corps member Olivia has performed featured roles in Kyle Abraham’s Love Letter on Shuffle, George Balanchine’s Swan Lake, Tiler Peck’s Concerto for Two Pianos, and Jerome Robbins Interplay.

-Savannah Green (Dancer) studied at Manhattan Youth Ballet and LaGuardia High School for the Performing Arts.
-She graduated with a BFA from the University of California, Santa Barbara, in 2017, performing works by Jose Limon, Andrea Miller, and Anna Halprin.
-Savannah joined BalletX in 2020.
+Savannah Green studied at Manhattan Youth Ballet and LaGuardia High School of the Performing Arts.
+She graduated with a BFA from the University of California, Santa Barbara in 2017.
+She danced with Buglisi Dance Theater from 2017 to 2019 in New York City.
+Savannah joined BalletX in 2020, where she has performed works by Matthew Neenan, Jamar Roberts, and Justin Peck, among others.

 Mayfield Myers was born in New York City and raised in East Hampton, New York.
 At age 9 she began ballet with Sara Jo Strickland.
 In 2013, she continued her studies on scholarship at The School of American Ballet for 4 years.
 As a student she performed with the New York City Ballet in George Balanchine’s The Nutcracker, Coppelia, Harlequinade and Jerome Robbins Circus Polka.
 Additionally, she trained with Marcia Dale Weary at Central Pennsylvania Youth Ballet and Miami City Ballet School.
 In 2021, Mayfield competed in the Prix De Lausanne, as well as being invited to the international finals of Youth America Grand Prix that same year.
 Mayfield joined Philadelphia Ballet Il in August 2021 and was promoted to the Corps De Ballet in June 2022.
 With Philadelphia Ballet, performance highlights include George Balanchine’s The Nutcracker (Dewdrop), Agon and Divertimento No. 15, Angel Corella’s Swan Lake (Big Swans),Le Corsaire (3rd Odalisque) and Sleeping Beauty (Precious Stones, Vitality Fairy) and Ben Stevenson’s Cinderella (Autumn Fairy).